Claude AI vs ChatGPT (2026): Which AI Chatbot is Best for Your Workflow?

 At a Glance:

-- Both cost $20/month at the standard paid tier
+- Both still start at about 20 USD/month at the standard paid tier

 Who Makes These Tools?